sorressean/toaststunt/docs/README.md

 - ANSI:
     - Parse_ansi() (parses color tags into their ANSI equivalents)
     - remove_ansi() (strips ANSI tags from strings)

+- syntax:
+    - Added syntax sugar for loops; for foo in (bar) becomes for (foo:bar), for v,k in (map) becomes for (v,k:map).
+Of course, the other versions work as well; these just feel easier to use.

 - Telnet:
     - Capture IAC commands and pass them to listener:do_out_of_band_command() for the database to handle.